SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 Web 1.0 offered text-to-speech screen readers and since most of the Web was HTML, this made the early web much more universally accessible.
 Text could also be printed to braille.

-Today with text layered with images, audio, and video there are still tools to make the Web more accessible. ommand Line Interface (CLI) tools, image recognition tags, voice recognition, video-magnification, and accessibility APIs.
+Today with text layered with images, audio, and video there are still tools to make the Web more accessible.
+Command Line Interface (CLI) tools, image recognition tags, voice recognition, video-magnification, and accessibility APIs.

 Hardware and software developers, Prioux said, need to work together as computer central processing units (CPUs), and compute-power, can be slow with speech recognition.
 Commercial [assistive technologies](https://www.who.int/news-room/fact-sheets/detail/assistive-technology) are in their infancy and need to be further developed.